 Depending on the modules selected, the installation wizard will present the different information gathering panels and checks, in order to generate a correct installation.

 If you are planning to install the agent in several hosts (either at the database hosts or independent hosts) it is important to activate the check of ‘Clustered agent installation’ (in Agent data panel if Database Server preparation module is selected) .
 This will ensure that all the agent instances in the cluster share and get notified any configuration change.
-A multicast TCP enabled LAN network is required so that all the agent nodes can automatically detect each other.
 If you already have a non-clustered installation and need to upgrade to a clustered setup, please go to your My-account section in our website and file a support request for configuration instructions through the CLI.

 Information to be provided